Esri/navigator-integration/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue (we don't bite and you just might get some swag).
+Please let us know by submitting an issue.
 Thank you!

 ## Contributing